 Nilavembu (Andrographis panicultata) is also known as Kalmegh and Bhunimba.
-It is a bitter tonic and used traditionally for treating fever, liver problems, jaundice, respiratory illness etc. The other ingredients of Nilavembu Kudineer are also used traditionally in the treatment of fever, inflammation, arthritis, gastric ulcer, jaundice and general debility conditions.
+It is a bitter tonic and used traditionally for treating fever, the liver problems, jaundice, respiratory illness, etc. The other ingredients of Nilavembu Kudineer are also used traditionally in the treatment of fever, inflammation, arthritis, gastric ulcer, jaundice and general debility conditions.

 So this whole combination can be used as preventive and curative measure for chikungunya, dengue and other viral fever.
 It is basically effective against all types of fever and viral infections due to antibacterial and antiviral properties.

 Here is given more about Nilavembu Kudineer such as indication/therapeutic uses, Key Ingredients and dosage.